bravo1goingdark/ucfp/crates/ufp_canonical/doc/ufp_canonical.md

 `ufp_canonical` converts raw text into a deterministic representation that downstream layers can hash, tokenize, and fingerprint.
 The canonicalizer:

-1. normalizes Unicode to NFKC
+1. normalizes Unicode to NFKC (configurable)
 2. optionally lowercases and strips punctuation
 3. collapses whitespace to single spaces
 4. emits UTF-8 byte offsets for each token